MatthiasLiszt/neuralPlayground/README.md

 It let's you create input data by a 3x5 matrix which was used to input images of digits.

+To see neural net trained with this program take a look at https://codepen.io/mahagugu/full/jOJRjGK

 ## Getting started

 For optimal performance I recommend to run this in a simple http server like